javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 Sec-WebSocket-Accept: hsBlbuDTkk24srzEOTBUlZAlC2g=
 ```

 Here `Sec-WebSocket-Accept` is `Sec-WebSocket-Key`, recoded using a special algorithm.
-The browser uses it to make sure that the response corresponds to the request.
+Upon seeing it, the browser understands that the server really does support the WebSocket protocol.

 Afterwards, the data is transferred using the WebSocket protocol, we'll see its structure ("frames") soon.
 And that's not HTTP at all.